CaronCaron/CaronCaron.github.io/_publications/2015-10-01-paper-title-number-3.md

 #paperurl: 'http://academicpages.github.io/files/A simplified phase-field lattice Boltzmann method with a self-corrected magnetic field
 #for the evolution of spike structures in ferrofluids.pdf'
 citation: 'Niu X-D, Khan A, Zhang Y-C. A simplified phase- field lattice Boltzmann method with a self-corrected magnetic field for the evolution of spike structures in ferrofluids [C] Summary of the 12th National fluid mechanics Academic Conference.
-2022:1.
-DOI:10.26914/c.cnkihy.2022.068157'
+2022: 1.
+DOI: 10.26914/c.cnkihy.2022.068157'
 ---
 This paper is about the number 3.
 The number 4 is left for future work.